Skip to main content

 Task Manager Limitations

-14-Day History Window: The Task Manager only displays operations from the past 14 days.
-Older tasks are automatically archived.
-Read-Only Interface: You cannot cancel or modify running tasks directly from the Task Manager.
+• Read-Only Interface: You cannot cancel or modify most running tasks directly from the Task Manager.
 To stop an operation, navigate to the dataset and use the relevant controls.
-No Bulk Actions: Each task must be reviewed or managed individually.
+Dataset creation tasks can be aborted and retried via the Task Manager API.